Louis Braille: Legacy

 Because of the overwhelming insistence of the blind pupils, Braille's system was finally adopted by the Institute in 1854, two years after his death.
 The system spread throughout the French-speaking world, but was slower to expand in other places.
 However, by the time of the first all-European conference of teachers of the blind in 1873, the cause of braille was championed by Dr. Thomas Rhodes Armitage and thereafter its international use increased rapidly.
 By 1882, Dr. Armitage was able to report that "There is now probably no institution in the civilized world where braille is not used except in some of those in North America."
 Eventually even these holdouts relented: braille was officially adopted by schools for the blind in the United States in 1916, and a universal braille code for English was formalized in 1932.

-New variations in braille technology continue to grow, including such innovations as braille computer terminals; RoboBraille email delivery service; and Nemeth Braille, a comprehensive system for mathematical and scientific notation.
-Almost two centuries after its invention, braille remains a system of powerful and enduring utility.
+New variations in braille technology have emerged, including braille computer terminals, RoboBraille email delivery service, and Nemeth Braille, which is a system used for mathematical and scientific notation.
+Nearly two centuries after its invention, braille remains a system of utility.